raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ## Introduction

-Brighten up the daily routine of the International Space Station by showing the astronauts a message and the ambient air temperature on board.
-You will use the Sense HAT emulator, so no extra hardware is needed — everything is done through a web browser.
-Your completed program will be run in space on the International Space Station (ISS).
+Brighten up the daily routine of the astronauts on the International Space Station by showing them a message and the ambient air temperature on board using the Astro Pi computer's Sense HAT.
+You will use the online Sense HAT emulator to create your program, so no extra hardware is needed — everything is done in a web browser.
+Your completed program will be run in space on the International Space Station (ISS)!

 Teachers: this classroom activity can be completed in an afternoon.
-Organise your students into teams of two to four people, and let us guide them through writing a short Python program to show a personal message and the air temperature on the Astro Pi computer.
+Organise your students into teams of two to four people, and let us guide them through writing a short Python program to show a personal message and the air temperature on the Astro Pi.

-Translated versions of this resource can be found on the [ESA website](http://www.esa.int/Education){:target="_blank"} along with the [official guidelines document]() for Mission Zero.
+Translated versions of this resource can be found on the [ESA website](http://www.esa.int/Education){:target="_blank"}, along with the [official guidelines document]() for Mission Zero.

 ### What you will make